Skip to Content

 Parque Principal Francisco Cantón Rosado

-After so many tours and adventures around Valladolid, you will need a little time to relax at some point!
+After so many tours and adventures around Valladolid, you’ll need a little time to relax at some point!

 A visit to the Parque Principal Francisco Canton Rosado, located in the central square, is a great choice.
-The park has a distinct Spanish influence, evidenced by the gorgeous fountain and exquisite benches.
+The park is the main square in the center of town, and has a distinct Spanish influence, made apparent by the gorgeous fountain and fancy benches.
 The statue in the center of the fountain is an homage to the Yucatec women of Spanish and Mayan cultures.

 inside Casa de los Venados in Valladolid, Mexico